softwarefactory-project/sf-docs/docs/user/config_repo.rst

 The config repository
 =====================

-Many parameters are available to the users through the config repository.
+The config repository is a special project used to configure many Software Factory services.
-The config repository is a special projects to configure many Software Factory services.
+This enables users to submit configuration changes through the code review system.
-This enables users to propose modifications through the code review system, and after change approval, the config-update job applies configuration change.
+Once a change has been approved, the config-update job is run to apply the new configuration.

-To update the configuration repo:
+To make a change in the configuration:

 * First clone the repository: git clone http://<fqdn>/r/config
-* Edit files and commit: git commit
+* Edit the relevant files and commit: git commit
-* Create a review: git review
+* Submit a change for review: git review
-* Approve the review to run config update
+* The configuration will be updated once the change is approved and merged

 .. note::